-Given the bureau’s sickening record of corruption and cover ups over the last few years, I am deeply concerned about its influence over a case involving the potential murder of a man with a 10-year record of challenging the deep state’s official narrative on Islam.
+Given the Bureau’s record of corruption and cover-ups over the last few years, I am deeply concerned about its influence over a case involving the potential murder of a man with a 10-year record of challenging the federal bureaucracy’s official narrative on Islam.

-Remember, all of the FBI’s abusive tactics vis-à-vis the coup attempt against the Trump administration involved it covering up for the deep state, the shadow government, the entrenched bureaucracy, whatever you want to call it.
+Remember, all of the FBI’s abusive tactics vis-à-vis the coup attempt against the Trump administration involved it covering up for the deep state, the entrenched bureaucracy, whatever you want to call it.

 The problem is that the FBI operates above the law.
 How else can you explain the fact that not a single one of the FBI conspirators against Trump — James Comey, Peter Strzok, Lisa Page, or Andrew McCabe — have been charged with a crime?

 Islam, according to notorious deep-state actors like Barack Obama, Hillary Clinton, James Clapper and John Brennan, has no relation to terrorism.
 The corruptive hand of the FBI has every reason to loom large over this case, to erase once and for all the impact of Phil Haney’s ground-breaking research on keeping America safe.

 In my book, Stealth Invasion, I reported how in 2011 John Brennan played a key role in getting all references to Islam, jihad, Muslims, etc., scrubbed from federal law-enforcement training manuals.

 It was the FBI that refused to investigate the Tsarnaev brothers before they carried out the Boston Marathon bombing, even though they were alerted by the Russian government.